karamoshi-nakatoto/hiveos-zil-autoswitcher/README.md

 $ docker-compose up
 ```

-For explanation about the required environment variables, check out `.env.schema`

 ## Environment variables

 In order for the script to work, you need to provide a few environment variables: